muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 This report helps developers understand what kinds of apps are likely to attract more users and make data-driven decisions to the kind of apps they would build.
 Note: only free English apps are analysed.

-**How** - There are 3 main steps which are described in "Detail steps" part below

 ## INPUT
 A data set containing data about approximately ten thousand Android apps from Google Play.
 You can find more details and download the data set from this [kaggle link](https://www.kaggle.com/datasets/lava18/google-play-store-apps).

 A data set containing data about approximately seven thousand iOS apps from the App Store.
 You can find more details and download the data set from this [kaggle link](https://www.kaggle.com/datasets/ramamet4/app-store-apple-data-set-10k-apps).

 ## DETAIL STEPS
-I represent in 2 ways: the first one working with python dataframe and libraries, the second one using python lists and built-in functions.**
+I represent in 2 ways: the first one working with python dataframe and libraries, the second one using python lists and built-in functions.

-Below are some main step without code, please click the [Google Colab link](https://colab.research.google.com/drive/1D5Cs3UDQY50va7-FgEzkN8pYuaPtCkO4?usp=sharing) to see full code and how it works.
+Below are some main step, **please click the [Google Colab link](https://colab.research.google.com/drive/1D5Cs3UDQY50va7-FgEzkN8pYuaPtCkO4?usp=sharing) to see full code and how it works**.
 - Step 0: Understanding the data (Open file, Initial Data Checks by finding colunm, row count, duplicate records and missing values)
 - Step 1: Data Cleaning (Delete Wrong Data, Removing Duplicate and Inappropriate Records)
 - Step 2: Data Analysis (Find Most Common Apps by Genre, Most Popular Apps by Genre)
 - Step 3: Data Visualization

-## OUTPUT
+## OUTPUT/FINDINGS
 ### Most common genre
 #### On App Store
 The general impression is that **App Store is dominated by apps that are designed for fun** (mostly games - 58.14%, entertainment - 8%, photo and video - 5%, etc.), **while apps with practical purposes** (education	- 3.6%, others < 3% each) **are more rare**.